Office 288, Rubenstein Hall

 Hello!

-My book (Governing After War) explores how rebel governance shapes post-war resource allocation and the consolidation of power when rebels win war.
-My other projects examine post-war development, citizen agency within state-building projects, and the determinants of polarization, politicization, and disengagement.
+My book (Governing After War) explores post-war statebuilding after rebel victory, focusing in particular on how rebel governance shapes post-war resource allocation and the consolidation of power when rebels win war.
+My other projects examine post-war development, conflict legacies, and the determinants of political polarization and disengagement.